 Second Order Design Complexity: When implicit modeling for optimization applications, two second order phenomena complicate the language: First, some variables need to be fully differentiable and optimizable, so one ends up with elevated variables or parameters.
 Also, when optimizing, one typically both implements a function and uses it as an argument.
 How do we design interactive applications that make these relationships clear without undesirable emergent behavior?

 Exactness in Engineering: When we solve engineering problems via partial differentiable equations and integrate gradients to find configurations, engineers implicitly assume solution space is contractible.
-However, constrained engineering problems typically reveal configuration space holes, disconnected feasible regions, and hard constraints may fragment solution space into multiple components.
+However, constrained engineering problems typically reveal configuration space holes, disconnected feasible regions, and hard constraints that may fragment solution space into multiple components.
 To what extent can we observe and navigate the topology of solution space by measuring where exactness breaks in its cohomology chain?

 VARIANT3D leads the textiles industry with hyperlocal, zero-waste, and customizable 3D knitting technology.
 The revolutionary LOOP™ 3D CAD/CAM application transforms manufacturing into a sustainable, collaborative ecosystem.